Thank you to Lenka Cathersides for the following research. Thank you to Mike Wade; Grandson of Frederick’s wife Vanda.

 At the time of the 1911 Census, widowed Emily Bottomley and her son Navy Sub-Lieutenant Frederick lived at Hambrook Grange, Emsworth in Sussex.
 The household further comprised of a cook, parlourmaid, housemaid and a chauffeur.
 The house had ten rooms.
 Emily stated that she had given birth to one son.

-Vanda was born in the 4th quarter of 1896 in Knighton, Radnorshire to civil engineer Edward Percy Fairbairn, born about 1867 in London and Mary Douglas Fairbairn.
+Vanda was born in the 3rd October of 1896 in Knighton, Radnorshire to Edward and Mary.
 Vanda was baptised on the 6th of November 1896 at Knighton, Powys.

 On the 18th of April 1921 Frederick and Vanda arrived on RMS Aquitania from New York, USA to Southampton, England.